-This Asian inspired dish layers creamy tofu encased in crispy tempura batter on top of fresh crunchy cucumber that has been smothered in a zingy ginger and sesame oil dressing.
+This Asian inspired dish layers creamy tofu encased in crispy tempura batter on top of fresh crunchy smashed cucumber that has been smothered in zingy ginger and sesame oil salad dressing.

 I usually buy a tempura flour mix, though it is easy to prepare yourself.
 Sift together 1 cup of all purpose flour, 1 tablespoon of rice starch, and one tablespoon of corn starch.
 A number of tempura batter recipes use an egg.
 I prefer it without the egg.
 Just lightly combine the flour mix with very cold sparkling water and use.
 Light and crisp.
 A well chilled lager beer works well too.

 Tempura tofu is such a versatile ingredient.
 You can pair it with such a wide range of accompaniments.
 There is this corn salsa for example.

 Tempura tofu on smashed cucumber with sesame oil and ginger

 - Oil for shallow or deep frying

 - 2 tsp salt

 - 2 Tbsp rice vinegar

 - 3 tsp ginger juice squeezed from about 2 “thumbs” worth of freshly grated ginger